Anne Tennant, Baroness Glenconner: Early life

-Lady Glenconner was born Anne Veronica Coke (pronounced "Cook") in London on 16 July 1932.
+Lady Glenconner was born Anne Veronica Coke (pronounced "Cook") on 16 July 1932 at 13 Queensberry Place, South Kensington.
 Her parents were The Hon.
 Thomas Coke and his wife Lady Elizabeth (née Yorke), the son and daughter of the then-Thomas Coke, Viscount Coke and Charles Yorke, 8th Earl of Hardwicke, respectively.
 Lady Glenconner's great-grandfather, Thomas Coke, 3rd Earl of Leicester, died in 1941, making her grandfather the 4th Earl of Leicester and her father Viscount Coke.
-A few years later in 1949, her grandfather died, and her father became 5th Earl of Leicester.
+A few years later, in 1949, her grandfather died, and her father became 5th Earl of Leicester.
 Lady Glenconner had two younger sisters, Carey (1934–2018) and Sarah (born 1944).
 Their father was equerry to George VI from 1932 to 1952.

 Lady Glenconner was primarily raised at her family's estate, Holkham Hall in Norfolk.
-During the Second World War, she and her sister Carey stayed at Cortachy Castle with their paternal great-aunt Alexandra, Countess of Airlie, their aunt's husband David Ogilvy, 12th Earl of Airlie, and the Airlies' children (including David and Angus).
+During the Second World War, she and her sister Carey stayed at Cortachy Castle in Angus, Scotland with their paternal great-aunt Alexandra, Countess of Airlie, their aunt's husband David Ogilvy, 12th Earl of Airlie, and the Airlies' children (including David and Angus).

 As the King and Queen Elizabeth's Sandringham House was less than 20 miles from Holkham, Lady Glenconner was a regular playmate of the young Princess Elizabeth and Princess Margaret.
 The King and Queen were friends with Lady Glenconner's parents, and the family was often invited to Christmas parties at Buckingham Palace with the royal family.

 In 1950, at the age of 18, she was formally presented at court, and was named 'debutante of the year' by Tatler magazine.
 In 1953, Lady Glenconner was selected to be one of the maids of honour at the coronation of Elizabeth II in Westminster Abbey.
-She was engaged to Johnnie Althorp, later father to Diana, Princess of Wales; his father objected to the match on the grounds of "mad blood", a reference to her Trefusis ancestry which was shared by institutionalised relatives of the queen, and the engagement was broken off.
-(In 1997, the director of the Murdoch Children's Research Institute opined that a genetic disease in the Hepburn-Stuart-Forbes-Trefusis family (i.e. of Anne's paternal grandmother) may have killed male members of the family in early childhood and caused learning disabilities in females.)
+She was engaged to Johnnie Althorp, later father to Diana, Princess of Wales; his father objected to the match on the grounds of "mad blood", a reference to her Trefusis ancestry which was shared by institutionalised relatives of the Queen, and the engagement was broken off; in 1997, the director of the Murdoch Children's Research Institute opined that a genetic disease in the Hepburn-Stuart-Forbes-Trefusis family (i.e. of Anne's paternal grandmother) may have killed male members of the family in early childhood and caused learning disabilities in females.